adamfoneil/BlazorTemplate/README.md

 This brings together several opinions I have about how Blazor projects should be structured when supporting mixed WASM and Server components.
 It also adds several practical elements for real applications.
+Note also I'm using the new [.slnx](https://github.com/adamfoneil/BlazorTemplate/blob/master/BlazorTemplate.slnx) solution format.

 - [Domain](https://github.com/adamfoneil/BlazorTemplate/tree/master/Domain) has entity classes
   - [Widget](https://github.com/adamfoneil/BlazorTemplate/blob/master/Domain/Widget.cs), a generic dummy table you can remove, but is there to demo a crud editing grid later